 Following a large scale radiological incident within or near a major metropolitan area, large numbers of people may be exposed to ionizing radiation.
-In response to the incident, there is a need for an FDA-cleared in vitro diagnostic biodosimetry system with the capability to determine level of exposure to ionizing radiation.
+In response to the incident, there is a need for an FDA-cleared in vitro diagnostic biodosimetry system with the capability to determine the level of exposure to ionizing radiation.
 The CytoRADx system will be validated to respond to that need.

 The CytoRADx System is composed of two components; the CytoRADx Assay and the RADxScan Imager.
-The CytoRADx assay is based on the Cytokinesis Block Micronucleus assay (CBMN) which has been shown to provide effective diagnosis of radiation exposure through the measurement of the rate of micronucleus (MN) formation in peripheral blood cells.
+The CytoRADx assay is based on the Cytokinesis-Block Micronucleus assay (CBMN) which has been shown to provide an effective diagnosis of radiation exposure through the measurement of the rate of micronucleus (MN) formation in peripheral blood cells.
 The RADxScan imager is an automated microscope that includes all of the hardware and software required to process, image, analyze, and generate results from patient blood samples processed by the CytoRADx assay.
 The RADxScan is based on the MetaSystems Metafer, a fluorescent system that scans and analyzes DAPI stained microscope slides.

 Development of: CytoRADx™ Biodosimetry System

-BASED UPON A GOLD STANDARD ASSAY: The CytoRADx™ Assay is based upon the Cytokinesis Block Micronucleus (CBMN) assay, which is a proven and widely accepted approach to performing biodosimetry.
+BASED UPON A GOLD STANDARD ASSAY: The CytoRADx™ Assay is based upon the Cytokinesis-Block Micronucleus (CBMN) assay, which is a proven and widely accepted approach to performing biodosimetry.
 This assay provides excellent dose prediction accuracy from 0-10 Gray.

 SUPERIOR BIOMARKER STABILITY: The CytoRADx™ biomarkers have been shown to be stable well past two (2) weeks post exposure in multiple studies.